HiFiIntelligentClub/CheckMaPhone/readme.md

 # Base: CheckMaPhone - new generation of communication devices,
-* Comunication device without touch screen and keyboard.<br/>
+* Communication device without touch screen and keyboard.<br/>
 * Only voice commands and Camera based communications.<br/><br/>

 * First of all, CHeckMaPhone can-not receive calls before CheckMaPhone owner adds a **communication line** <br/>